MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Microsoft.Graph.Beta.Users.Actions.md

 > [!NOTE]
 > To view the v1.0 release of this cmdlet, view [Grant-MgUserDriveRootPermission](/powershell/module/Microsoft.Graph.Users.Actions/Grant-MgUserDriveRootPermission?view=graph-powershell-1.0)

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Grant-MgUserDriveRootPermission](/powershell/module/Microsoft.Graph.Users.Actions/Grant-MgUserDriveRootPermission?view=graph-powershell-1.0)

 ### [Hide-MgBetaUserChatForUser](Hide-MgBetaUserChatForUser.md)
 Hide a chat for a user.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Hide-MgUserChatForUser](/powershell/module/Microsoft.Graph.Users.Actions/Hide-MgUserChatForUser?view=graph-powershell-1.0)

 > [!NOTE]
 > To view the v1.0 release of this cmdlet, view [Hide-MgUserChatForUser](/powershell/module/Microsoft.Graph.Users.Actions/Hide-MgUserChatForUser?view=graph-powershell-1.0)